The Difference Between Conventional and Addressable Fire Alarms

 Addressable alarms also require less cabling than their conventional counterparts.
 These alarms can be installed as part of a system so that they all connect to a single cabling loop that runs throughout the entire building or campus.
 This also simplifies the process of adding new devices to the system.

 Having a working fire alarm system installed in your building saves lives.
-If you want to ensure the safety of your New Jersey, Delaware, or Philadelphia building, coworkers, and employees by having a fire alarm system inspection, call Confires Fire Protection today!
+If you want to ensure the safety of your New Jersey or Delaware building, coworkers, and employees by having a fire alarm system inspection, call Confires Fire Protection today!

 Schedule Fire Alarm Services